genkio/question-driven-learning/walkthrough-dive-in/step3.md

 How does a control module get requested, loaded and executed?
 ---

 First, we’ll need to require the sap.m.Text module.
 We talked about how does modules work in detail in [step 6](step6.md), we'll revisit the process here.
-I highly recommend you to read the other [post](step6.md) if you find the autopsy here is a bit confusing.
+I recommend you to read the other [post](step6.md) if you ever find the autopsy here is a bit confusing.
 [2]![screenshot#2](/screenshots/step.3.2.png)

 jQuery.sap.require leads to requireModule.